 Lagoa das Sete Cidades in the Western part of the island is one of the must-see places in São Miguel.
 It is known for the legendary Blue and Green lakes (Lagoa Azul and Lagoa Verde), two of the 7 Natural Wonders of Portugal.

 There are several breathtaking viewpoints on Sete Cidades to enjoy the unforgettable views of the twin lakes.
-We recommend you check out at least two of them, Miradouro da Boca do Inferno and Miradouro da Vista Do Rei.
+We recommend that you check out at least two of them, Miradouro da Boca do Inferno and Miradouro da Vista Do Rei.
 More information below.

 Miradouro da Boca do Inferno